efedo/Abstractorizer/README.md

 *** Currently in early testing!!! ***

+Qt used to be the go-to GUI for cross-platform desktop application development, but recent license changes and policy decisions have reduced its appeal.
+This is particularly true for 3D applications with the unofficial abandonment of Qt3D and omission of Qt3D binary libraries in Qt6.
+(Who wants to compile Qt from source)

+Abstractorizer is a project to compare alternatives

 Everyone and their dog is developing an open source 3D graphics/game engine these days.
 Some will last, most won't.

-Meanwhile, desktop 3D capabilities in Qt have regressed with the unofficial abandonment of Qt3D.
 So what do you do if you need to build a cross-platform desktop application with a 3D view and do not want to roll you own OpenGL/DirectX/Vulkan/Metal code?
 Should you try to embed an existing engine and, if so, which one?